-Yosemite is Moritz's favorite National Park and it's hard to argue about that.
+Yosemite is one of our favorite National Parks and it's hard to argue about that.
 There are so many things to do and so many incredible photo spots all around this park!
 It was our first stop on our road trip and one of the most beautiful places we saw.
 We want to share our experience to make your trip even better!

 This is one of Yosemites most famous viewpoints.
 It is easy to acces as it is just on the roadside of Wawona Road.
 You shouldn't miss this iconic view of Yosemite Valley.
 You can come here for sunrise or sunset or just on midday when the sun is at its highest and the whole valley gets some light.